vim-scripts/notes.vim/README.md

 ### The `g:notes_tagsindex` option

 This option defines the pathname of the text file that stores the list of known tags used for tag name completion and the `:ShowTaggedNotes` command.
 The text file is created automatically when it's first needed, after that you can recreate it manually by executing `:IndexTaggedNotes` (see below).

+### The `g:notes_markdown_program` option

+The `:NoteToHtml` command requires the [Markdown] [markdown] program.
+By default the name of this program is assumed to be simply `markdown`.
+If you want to use a different program for Markdown to HTML conversion, set this option to the name of the program.

 ## Commands